 Just before Prof. Wabwire-Mangen was Prof. Gilbert Bukenya who also worked as the then Director Institute of Public Health between 1988 and 1991.
 Prof. Bukenya isalso a Professor of health systems development.
 He said ‘I am happy to see School of Public Health growing and the young people taking on leadership.
 This makes me proud!’
-A strong foundation was set by the earlier leaders, we all agreed to build on this foundation and thus the planned MakSPH building needs to be bigger in size so that Public Health specialists among others can easily and excellently work to address community challenges and tell what is happening in the country.
+He recognized thestrong foundation that was set by the earlier leaders and urged the current leadership to build on this foundation to further grow and address community challenges in the country.
 ‘The world will end when Public Health is still fashionable, I am happy to see Public Health in action’ he added.

 Prof. John Tuhe Kakitahi who is also a nutritionist served the Institute of Public Health from 1988 to 1991.
 He said that he was also delighted to see MakSPH growing.
 ‘I see a transformation of what I remember those days.
 Merry Christmas and may MakSPH grow continuously to greater heights’ he shared.